SvenGarson/linked-list-in-C/README.md

 - `linked_list_instance_ts`

-  A struct that hold the reference to the linked list head on which all interface functions are based
+  A struct that hold the reference to the linked list head and node count, which all interface functions are based on

+- `linked_list_traversal_callback_t`

+  A typedef pointer to a function which:

+  - Has parameters

+    - `int node_index`

+      The index of the node being traversed, starting at `1`

+    - `const char * const p_traversed_key`

+      Pointer to the null-terminated key string of the node being traversed

+  - Returns `void`

 ### Interface functions